 Was the measure based on the epidemiologic findings of the project?: Pick from the drop-down list.
 The choices 10, 11, and 12 describe three basic situations where the findings support the control measure.
 Choices 20 and 21 describe situations where the findings were not used to support the control measure.

 What was the conclusion that formed the basis for this measure?: This is a freeform text entry.
 Write in your own words a conclusion of the investigation which formed the basis of the control measure.
-If the answer to the question was 20 or 21, write “no measure was based on this conclusion.”
+If the answer to the question was 20 or 21, type “No measure was based on this conclusion.”

 Was a measure acceptable to the target audience or population?: Select Yes or No. Since many levels of acceptability, this is a relative judgment.
 You may elaborate on reasons for rejecting or partially rejecting the measure in the following question.